Minimal Learning Machine for Multi-Label Learning: Multi-label minimal learning machine

 where $\mathbbm{1}[\cdot]$ denotes the indicator function that returns 1 if its argument is true and 0 otherwise, and $t$ is a hyper-parameter.
 Algorithms \ref{alg:mlmtrain} and \ref{alg:idwmlmpred} summarize the ML-MLM's training and prediction procedures.
-In Figure \ref{fig:mlc_demo}, Algorithm \ref{alg:idwmlmpred}'s prediction workflow is illustrated with a toy dataset.
+In Figure \ref{fig:mlc_demo}, the prediction workflow of Algorithm \ref{alg:idwmlmpred} is illustrated with a toy dataset.